ever-been/everDoc/src/book/markdown/foreword.md

 - A benchmarking framework could easily make evaluation automatized and integrate it into the development process.

-- The environment can offer facilities, such as synchronization, logging and communication mechanisms, that would make the task of creating the benchmark easier.
+- The environment can offer facilities, such as synchronization, logging and communication mechanisms, that would make the task of creating a benchmark easier.

 - Statistics, analysis and visualization are good candidates for having a helpful library instead of writing your own.